dwiwad/hockey_site/README.md

 - [X] Build the button for the landing cards
 - [X] Build the button for the blog cards
-- [ ] Choose and implement a font
+- [X] Choose and implement a font
+    - Went with Charter for everything for now
-- [ ] Write and implement the about me page
+- [X] Write and implement the about me page
     - [X] Writing
-    - [ ] Circular masked photo
+    - [X] Circular masked photo
 - [X] Make it so the nav site title points home

 ### June 26, 2025 - build the MVP